cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 cvc5 supports other kinds of constraints beside satisfiability.
 In particular, we support syntax-guided synthesis problems, for details see [CAV2015](https://homepage.divms.uiowa.edu/~ajreynol/cav15a.pdf) and [CAV2019](https://homepage.divms.uiowa.edu/~ajreynol/cav19b.pdf).
-Our syntax-guided synthesis solver also supports diagnostic output flags, including `-o sygus` which output the list of candidate solutions as they are tried, `-o sygus-grammar` which outputs auto-generated grammars for functions-to-synthesize, and `-o sygus-sol-gterm` which indicates which production rules of a grammar were used in constructing the final solution.
+Our syntax-guided synthesis solver also supports diagnostic output flags, including `-o sygus` which output the list of candidate solutions as they are tried, `-o sygus-grammar` which outputs auto-generated grammars for functions-to-synthesize, `-o sygus-enumerator` outputs a summary of the enumeration strategy, and `-o sygus-sol-gterm` which indicates which production rules of a grammar were used in constructing the final solution.

 #### Auto-configuration of Options